Aayushi72/-YojanaMitra/README.md

 YojanaMitra gives **guidance only**.
 It is not an official government service and does not guarantee eligibility or approval.
 Always confirm the current rules and apply through the official portal linked on each scheme card.

----

-**Built for a 24-hour hackathon** to make welfare information simpler, clearer, and easier to act on.